 2. Can a person be reassuring?

-Yes, people can be reassuring through their words, tone, or presence, especially in stressful situations.
+Yes.
+People can be reassuring through their words, tone, timing, and presence—especially in stressful situations.

 3. Is “reassuring” always positive?

-Yes, the word always carries a positive tone—it refers to comfort, confidence, and emotional relief.
+Yes.
+It carries a positive meaning because it relates to comfort, confidence, and emotional relief.

 4. What is the difference between “reassuring” and “comforting”?

-They are very similar, but “reassuring” often implies restoring confidence, while “comforting” focuses more on easing emotional pain or sadness.
+They overlap, but reassuring often focuses on restoring confidence or certainty, while comforting more directly emphasizes easing emotional pain or sadness.

 5. Can “reassuring” be used in professional settings?